Skip to main content Skip to content

 • Application for Admission

-• You must provide one (1) reference from a pastor or denominational leader AND two (2) references that are either academic or professional.
+• Applicants with a cumulative undergraduate GPA below 2.7 (on a 4.0 scale) and/or applicants without an accredited bachelor’s degree will be prompted to list three references, one reference from a church/ministry leader AND two references that are either academic or professional.
 One of the three references must be from someone in the field of justice and advocacy work.

-• Essay Responses - Once you have completed the Application for Admission, you will be prompted to upload and submit your essay responses to the following questions into the application portal.
+• Essay Responses - As part of the Application for Admission, you will be prompted to upload and submit your essay responses to the following written requirements into the application portal.

 • Official Transcripts - Submit official transcripts from ALL post-secondary schools attended, including a transcript showing a bachelor's degree earned from an accredited institution, with a cumulative undergraduate grade point average of 2.7 or above.